-Sometimes life gets crazy and you have very little time to whip up a clean eating meal.
-Bok choy noodles with mushrooms is such a welcome last minute dish.
+Sometimes life gets crazy and you have very little time to whip up a wholesome meal.
+A bok choy mushroom stir fry is such a welcome last minute dish.

 It's nutrient-dense, as among other healthy ingredients, you use another member of the cruciferous vegetable family: Bok choy also known as Pak choi.

 I'll share more about bok choy's health benefits later.
 First let me introduce to you the bok choy recipe.

 - quick and easy – all you need is around 20 minutes, a few ingredients and a skillet

 - vegan and gluten-free – suitable for those with dietary restrictions